qingqingqingli/random-post/README.md

 ## My wishlist

-> If I had more than 24 hours a day :relaxed:
+> If I had more than 24 hours a day :relaxed: These are learning areas left for the future.

 - [ ] Develop a less coupled structure
 - [ ] To implement React-Redux